cugos/cugos.github.com/meetings/_posts/2024-12-18-cugos_monthly.md

 category: meetings
 notes: Last CUGOS meeting of the year - informal
 ---
-Join us for Holiday GeoBeers (joint with Seattle Maptime group) in a casual setting at Stoup (formerly Optimism) Brewing Company (Capitol Hill near the intersection of Broadway and E Union) !
+Join us for Holiday GeoBeers in a casual setting at Stoup (formerly Optimism) Brewing Company (Capitol Hill near the intersection of Broadway and E Union) !

 **What to expect:** Good times with fellow mappers!
 Geo and non-geo talk!